UConn Players to Watch Against Miami (FL) - Final Four

 UConn's Last Game

-UConn was victorious in its previous game against Gonzaga, 82-54, on Saturday.
-Jordan Hawkins was its leading scorer with 20 points.
+UConn was victorious in its most recent game against Gonzaga, 82-54, on Saturday.
+Jordan Hawkins was its top scorer with 20 points.

 |Name